International students in Australia: Impact on Australia's economy

 Apart from that, international students make a substantial contribution to the development of many regional areas as there is at least five per cent of students living and studying in those communities.
 In 2014–15, the international student spent about 3 billion of expenditure (for purchasing goods and services) to Melbourne while 900 million indirect value flowed to regional communities and massively supported the agricultural products and other linkages.
 Finally, the consequence of student consumption supported approximately 12,746 jobs in regional Victoria.

 Furthermore, in 2014–2015, The stocks of international students were estimated to deliver about 130,000 skilled migrants after the graduation year.
 This number of skilled migrants had increased 3% of Australia's current workforce with tertiary education.
 In the financial year of 2018, international students inject $31.9 billion into the Australian economy, directly boosting Australian jobs and wages, generating jobs, supporting wages, and lifting the living standards of Australia.

 International students inject almost $32 billion into Australia's economy each year and support 130,000 Australian jobs.
 They also bring Australia and the world closer together, and built important diplomatic and personal ties.

 According to the warning by NSW auditors, Australian universities is now suffering from a "market concentration risk" since their finance and budget rely too much on foreign student fees.
 As the report shows, in the New South Wales, the international students tuition fees injects $2.8 billion AUD into universities, which accounts for 28% of the total revenue.
 The University of Sydney and the University of New South Wales, two universities in NSW, accounted for more than 50% of their total revenue from international students' tuition fees.

 Controversies

-In recent year, the increasing number of international students in Australia has become a concern.
-Some students were encountering mental health problems, while some scholars have expressed concerns about English language ability of the international students.
-Also, the patriotism of students from mainland China have created some conflicts in Australian university campuses.

-Mental Health problem

-In 2019, there was a reported from Coroners Prevention Unit stating the international students are facing pressure related to study failure, expectation from parents and English language abilities.

-English language abilities of students from China

-Salvatore Babones, an associate professor of the University of Sydney wrote some articles stating the fact that the students from mainland China had poor English language standard.
-And yet, many universities are denying the problems.
+In recent years, the increasing number of international students in Australia has raised several concerns.
+One major issue pertains to changes in Australia's international student intake policy and the discrimination based on the economic status of their home countries.
+Critics argue that Australia discriminates against citizens from certain countries, alleging that these citizens come from nations with lower economic opportunities compared to Australia.

+Another significant concern is the rising safety issues faced by international students.
+Despite Australia's status as a developed country, reports indicate that many international students experience mental health challenges, and the country lacks adequate preventive and support systems to address these issues.
+A 2019 report revealed that rising educational and financial pressures, isolation, homesickness, and difficulties in accessing mental health support have led to an increase in suicides among international students.
+Scholars also express apprehension about the ability of international students to actively engage in English-based systems within Australia.
+For many international students, English is not their first language, and they may struggle with it.
+Factors such as social isolation due to language barriers, racial and cultural differences, and other challenges increasingly hinder their ability to improve their English language skills.